camel-cdr/bfcpp/README.md

 # Credit
-Thanks to [notfoundry](https://github.com/notfoundry) and Bacon Headcrab for helping me understand preprocessor meta programming.
+Thanks to [notfoundry](https://github.com/notfoundry) and Jad Lévesque for helping me understand preprocessor meta programming.
-Also, a thanks to [bfi](http://www.kotha.net/bfi//), for the idea of the addition lookup table and a big motivation to further optimize my implementation.
+Also, thanks to [bfi](http://www.kotha.net/bfi//), for the idea of the addition lookup table and a big motivation to further optimize my implementation.

 ## Licensing